 Stories of credit card companies raising interest rates on just about everybody—even customers with perfect credit, no debt, and no late payments—continue to roll in.

 How do you know if your card is raising your interest rate?
-What can you do about it?
+And what can you do about it?
 Read on to find out.

 In general, your credit card company must notify you of any changes to your account, including interest rate increases, by mail (or electronically if you have consented to receive legal disclosures online).
 Unless you pay late.
 Most cards’ terms and conditions include a clause that allows them to raise your interest rate if you pay late or go over your credit limit; no notification required.

-Manage your cards well?
-You’re not immune to rate hikes.
+But, even if you manage your cards well, you’re not immune to rate hikes.

-My wife just received a notification from Citi that her interest rate will jump to 23.9 percent in December.
+My wife just received a notification from Citi that her interest rate will jump to 23.9 percent.
 That’s on a card with a $15,000 credit limit that does not have a balance and has always been paid in full.
 (We use the card for joint expenses each month and pay it in full).

 A lot of these credit card rate increase notices look like junk mail.
 But if you miss them, you may miss your opportunity to opt-out of the rate increases.